Rolling On With HS (Part 2): Dealing With Negativity Around Your Mobility Aids

 In case you missed it, check out Part 1 of this series!

-You don't owe anyone an explanation
+You don't owe anyone an explanation about your mobility aid

 If a stranger asks you why you’re using a mobility aid, the first thing to do is to take a deep breath.
 These questions can be jarring and upsetting, but you deserve to communicate and be heard.
 I like to use one of the following statements: “Why do you feel entitled to my private medical information?”
 Turning the question back on them in a firm way points out how inappropriate the question is without having to directly say “Hey, you don’t have a right to ask me that.”
 Although feel free to say that too!